 - gangrene (body tissues die due to loss of blood)

-In cases where septic shock is caused by an incomplete abortion, a total hysterectomy may be necessary to remove the source of the infection.
+In cases where septic shock is caused by a septic abortion, a total hysterectomy may be necessary to remove the source of the infection.
 A total hysterectomy removes the uterus, cervix, fallopian tubes, and both ovaries.

 A diagnosis of septic shock can be confirmed with laboratory tests: